oslokommune/okdata-maskinporten-api/README.md

 * Ensure that the user making the request is an Origo user (ooo123456)
 * Ensure that the associated team is an Origo Team
-    * This can be aquired by assigning this [Keycloak role](https://github.com/oslokommune/dataplatform-config/blob/main/devops/modules/keycloak-resource-server/main.tf#L121-L128) to origo-teams
+    * This can be acquired by assigning this [Keycloak role](https://github.com/oslokommune/dataplatform-config/blob/main/devops/modules/keycloak-resource-server/main.tf#L121-L128) to origo-teams
     * Attaching roles to existing Origo teams can be done using the Keycloak console
     * Attaching roles to new teams can be done by extending the Teams API.
 An example can be found in [this branch](https://github.com/oslokommune/teams)